Configure Log Shipping (SQL Server)

 In the Network path to the backup folder box, type the network path to the share you created for the transaction log backup folder.

-If the backup folder is located on the primary server, type the local path to the backup folder in the If the backup folder is located on the primary server, type a local path to the folder box.
+If the backup folder is located on the primary server, type a local path in the backup folder box.
 (If the backup folder is not on the primary server, you can leave this box empty.)

 If the SQL Server service account on your primary server runs under the local system account, you must create your backup folder on the primary server and specify a local path to that folder.